airbytehq/airbyte/docs/integrations/sources/microsoft-onedrive.md

 6. Record the client\_id and tenant\_id which will be used by the tap for authentication and API integration.
 7. Select **Certificates & secrets**
 8. Provide **Description and Expires**
-   1. Description: tap-microsoft-teams client secret
+   1. Description: tap-microsoft-onedrive client secret
    2. Expires: 1-year
    3. Add
 9. Copy the client secret value, this will be the client\_secret